DeadAlready/node-easy-http/README.md

 All status codes 300 and up will send a serialized HttpError object as the body of the response.

+All status codes are enumerable on the function.

+    console.log(require('easy-http').OK); //Prints 200

 ## HttpError

 The HttpError object is a custom error object that also holds the HTTP code.